True Natural Bodybuilding

 Carbohydrates

 There exist several different kinds of carbohydrates.
 Some of them have a sweet taste, others not.
 All of them have their own characteristic glycemic index.
-The lower the glycemic index (GI), the lower the chance that they get stored as body fat.
+The lower the glycemic index (GI), the more slowly the carbohydrate is digested and the lower the chance that it get stored as body fat.
 Let's take a closer look at some of the most important kinds of carbs.

 Glucose

-Glucose (also called dextrose) is a monosaccharide with a sweet taste that occurs a lot in products such as grapes, honey, and sweet fruits.
-Most carbohydrates that you eat are slowly transformed by the body into glucose during digestion.
-Glucose is the most important carbohydrate in the blood.
-If you eat products that contain lots of glucose, the glucose enters your blood very fast (GI>95), it is stored as body fat very easily as soon as there is too much glucose in the blood, and you become hungry again very fast.
-Products that contain lots of glucose should be avoided if you want to lose body fat.
+Glucose (also called dextrose) is a monosaccharide with a sweet taste that occurs a lot in honey and sweet fruits such as grapes.
+Most carbohydrates that you eat are slowly converted into glucose during digestion before being absorbed into the bloodstream.
+If you eat products that contain lots of glucose, the glucose enters your blood very fast (GI>95), it is converted and stored as body fat very easily as soon as there is too much glucose in the blood, and you become hungry again very quickly.
+Limit your consumption of products that contain lots of glucose if you want to lose body fat.

 Fructose

-Fructose is the sweetest carbohydrate (about 70% sweeter than sucrose) and is the most important carb in fruits and some vegetables.
+Fructose is the sweetest carbohydrate (about 70% sweeter than table sugar) and is mainly present in honey, fruits, berries and most root vegetables such as sugar beets.
 This monosaccharide is converted into glucose very slowly and has a GI of about 20.
-Unfortunately, fructose is rather easily converted into fat by the liver, and therefore its consumption should remain moderate.
-Because fresh fruits mainly contain water and lots of fiber, it is fine to eat a few pieces of fruit every day.
+Unfortunately, when a large quantity of carbs is consumed the liver converts fructose into fat rather than glucose, and therefore fructose consumption should remain moderate.
+Because fresh fruits mainly contain water and lots of fiber, it is fine to eat a few pieces of fresh fruit per day.
 Do not eat dried fruit and jam because they contain too much sugar per gram.
 Also don't drink any fruit juices as they contain lots of sugar and get absorbed very fast.

 Lactose

 Lactose is the carb that occurs in milk and milk products, and it does not have a sweet taste.
 Lactose is a disaccharide that is split by the enzyme lactase into glucose and galactose during digestion.
+The galactose is subsequently slowly converted into glucose.
 Lactose is a very good carb because it digests very slowly and has a low GI of about 45.
-This way, it is unlikely that is will be stored as body fat, and it takes a long time before you become hungry again.
+This way, it is unlikely that it gets stored as body fat, and it takes a long time before you become hungry again.
+Unfortunately, some people are lactose intolerant, which means they miss the enzyme lactase needed to digest lactose, causing digestive discomfort.
 Drink only zero-fat milk and eat low-fat yogurt and cheese.
 Be careful, most cheese contains lots of fat.

 Eat slowly digesting food

-It is important to eat mainly products that digest slowly (low glycemic index) because of two reasons.
+It is important to eat mainly products that digest slowly (i.e. products with a low glycemic index) because of two reasons.
 Because their nutrients are released more slowly into the blood stream, they are less likely to be converted into body fat.
 Secondly, it will take longer before you become hungry again.
-Protein, lactose and fructose are the best nutrients for a slow digestion.
+Proteins, fats, lactose and fructose are nutrients that support a slow digestion.
 Foods that contain lots of fiber (dark bread, brown rice, oats, fresh fruit, raw vegetables), and uncooked products also slow down the digestion.
 The longer you cook your products, the faster they will digest.

 Meals

 Each of your meals should contain some protein and some carbs.
-Avoid fats, oils, alcohol, sugar and HFCS as much as possible.
+Avoid alcohol, sugar and HFCS as much as possible and keep your fat and oil consumption to a minimum.
 I would recommend you to eat at least 4 small meals per day, each of the same size.
 In the middle between each meal, drink a protein shake containing zero-fat milk and milk protein (casein) powder.
 Try to eat every day 1 gram of protein per lb of body weight, less than 50 grams of fat and oil, no sugar/HFCS, and no alcohol.
 Drink at least 2 liter of water per day (the water in your tea, milk, and juice, obviously also counts).

 Recommended food products